 Has a twelve month history of establishment within the Matanuska-Susitna Borough and provides service within the Matanuska-Susitna Borough.

 Accounts for its funds in accordance with Generally Accepted Accounting Principles (GAAP) and was audited/financial review by an independent certified public accountant for the last fiscal year.

 Provides or will provide regular information to Alaska’s 2-1-1 system.

 Will comply with United Way of Mat-Su’s contractual obligations, including outcome and client demographic data reporting, submission of financial report and all other requirements.

 Will certify compliance with Patriot Act requirements.

-Grants must provide funding for services or activities that align with the United Way of Mat-Su’s Community Investment Initiatives: Education, Income & Health.
+Grants must provide funding for services or activities that align with the United Way of Mat-Su’s Community Investment Initiatives: Education, Financial Stability & Health.